genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

 #### Amend request

-This amend request removes the "ORDAM" right and the "james" user name from the SALES_TRADERS profile.
+This amend request supplies a new set of details that changes the SALES_TRADERS profile (inserted in the previous example) in two ways:

+- There is no `ORDAM`right code.
+- There is no "james" user name.

 ```
     MESSAGE_TYPE = EVENT_AMEND_PROFILE